kfigon/simple-db/README.md

 # data representation
 * usually normal datatypes we have in C. Floats can be var precision (fast, because CPUs have instructions for that, but we have rounding errors) or fixed precission - slower but better for representing money or scientific results - no rounding errors.
+* if the data is bigger than single page - we use overflow (Toast in postgres) page. instead of data for particular column, there's a pointer to next page with rest of the data.
+Or pointer to external file with the content - blob (binary large object) types.